Yasmar

-Yasmar is a heritage-listed house at 185 Parramatta Road, Haberfield, Inner West Council, Sydney, New South Wales, Australia.
+Yasmar is a heritage-listed house at 185 Parramatta Road, Haberfield, New South Wales, Australia.
 It has variously served as a private home, Sunday school, children's court and juvenile remand and detention centre, and is now used by community groups and as a correctional services training facility.
 It was designed by John Bibb and built from 1856 to 1858.
 The surrounding site has also been known as Yasmar Hostel, Yasmar Detention Centre, Yasmar Child Welfare Home, Ashfield Remand Home, Yasmar Shelter and the Yasmar Juvenile Justice Centre.
 The property is owned by Land and Property Management Authority (LPMA) (State Government).
 It was added to the New South Wales State Heritage Register on 18 February 2000.

 History

 The Ramsay and Learmonth families and the construction of Yasmar

 In 1803, a land grant of 480 acres, the boundaries of which form the present day suburb of Haberfield, was made to NSW Army Corps Ensign Nicholas Bayley (or Bailey) and known as "Sunning Hill" Farm.
 The land was sold for 850 pounds in 1805 to Simeon Lord (1773-1840), wealthy emancipist who changed the locality name to "Dobroyde" (note with an 'e') after his cousin's home, Dobroyde Castle, Lancashire, England where he had spent much of his youth.
-Lord had been convicted in 1790 for stealing cloth and was transported to Sydney for 7 years.
+Lord had been convicted in 1790 for stealing cloth and was transported to Sydney for seven years.
 He arrived in 1791 and after his release became a very prosperous businessman.
 By 1820, he was recorded as being the largest landholder in Sydney.

 In 1825, Simeon Lord's daughter, Sarah Anne, married Dr David Ramsay.
-Ramsay, born in Scotland in 1794, had graduated from the Royal College of Surgeons in Edinburgh and had arrived in NSW as a ship's surgeon aboard the "Surry", a convict transport in 1820.
+Ramsay, born in Scotland in 1794, had graduated from the Royal College of Surgeons of Edinburgh and had arrived in NSW as a ship's surgeon aboard the "Surry", a convict transport in 1820.
 Two years later he returned and established a business with his former ship's captain, Thomas Raine.
-The firm of Raine & Ramsay was a broadly based trading enterprise, located on the corner of Bligh and Hunter Streets, Sydney billing itself as 'ship owners, agents, general merchants and wool brokers'; Ramsay also held several offices with Scots Church, Sydney.
+The firm of Raine & Ramsay was a broadly based trading enterprise, located on the corner of Bligh and Hunter streets, Sydney billing itself as 'ship owners, agents, general merchants and wool brokers'; Ramsay also held several offices with Scots Church, Sydney.
 There was a conditional transfer of Dobroyde Estate as a dowry.
 The Ramsays built their home "Dobroyde House" on a crest of their estate fronting Parramatta Road between present day Dalhousie Street and Rogers Avenue.
 It was a timber cottage with a garden.
 The Ramsays moved into their new house in 1826.
 Mary Louisa, first of 10 children to the Ramsays, was born the same year.
 (9 of the 10 surviving children are buried in St David's church yard: one died young.
 Percy is buried in Brisbane.
 Family names are commemorated in Haberfield's street names e.g.: Lord, Ramsay, Yasmar, Dalhousie, Percy, Edward [now Hawthorne], St David's, Learmonth).